Motivic obstruction to rationality of a general cubic hypersurface in $\mathbb P^5$: Introduction

 \section{Introduction}

-A well-known conjecture in algebraic geometry says that a very general cubic hypersurface in $\PR ^5$ is not rational.
+A long standing conjecture in algebraic geometry says that a very general cubic hypersurface in $\PR ^5$ is not rational.
 Since such fourfolds are unirational, the conjecture is a particular case of the L\"uroth problem.
-Whereas the L\"uroth problem for cubic threefolds was solved by means of abelian invariants, \cite{ClemensGriffiths}, the numerous attempts to develop an analog of the Clemens-Griffiths theory, which would be appropriate in dimension $4$, have not achieved the desired result yet.
-The reason for that is possibly rooted in the existence of phantom subcategories discovered in \cite{BGvBS}, \cite{BGvBKS} and \cite{GorchinskiyOrlov}.
+Whereas the L\"uroth problem for cubic threefolds was solved in terms of abelian invariants (Prym varieties, theta-divisors, etc), \cite{ClemensGriffiths}, the numerous attempts to develop an analog of the Clemens-Griffiths theory, which could be appropriate in dimension $4$, have not achieved the desired result yet (but see the recent progress in \cite{KKPYY}).

+The aim of this paper is to develop a motivic version of Kulikov's reduction in \cite{Kulikov}, given in terms of integral Hodge structures, and think of it in arithmetic perspective.

-A well-known birational invariant of cycle-theoretic nature is the Chow group of $0$-cycles modulo rational equivalence on a variety over a non-algebraically closed field.
-The recent developments along this line include the notion of $CH_0$-triviality introduced in \cite{ACP}.
+Recall that a natural birational invariant of cycle-theoretic nature is the Chow group of $0$-cycles modulo rational equivalence on a variety over a field.
+Important developments along this line include the notion of $CH_0$-triviality introduced in \cite{ACP}.
 In \cite{VoisinUnirat} Voisin proved that $CH_0$-nontriviality is a deformable property in families, and used this to prove the stable non-rationality for the desingularization of a very general quartic double solid with at most seven nodes.
 In \cite{Colliot-ThelenePirutka} Colliot-Th\'el\`ene and Pirutka used similar method to prove the existence of not stably rational smooth quartic hypersurfaces in $\PR ^4$.
+However, as we do not know a single example of a nonrational cubic fourfold in $\PR ^5$, it is not clear how to use the deformation of $CH_0$-nontriviality in the striking dimension $4$ case.
+The goal of our paper is to convince the reader that the cycle-theoretic reduction should be to certain phenomena of arithmetic nature in positive characteristic.

+Kulikov's reduction says that if the integral trenscendental Hodge structure of a smooth projective surface over $\CC $ is indecomposable, then the cubic fourfold conjecture follows, see \cite{Kulikov}.
+Later on, Auel, B\"ohning and Graf von Bothmer see \cite{ABG} demonstrated, using Macalauy2 computation, that the transcendental Hodge structure of the Fermat sextic surface in $\PR ^3$ is decomposable, which seemingly dismiss Kulikov's approach.
+Our point is that it does not.

+Indeed, the minimal field of definition of the surface $S$ whose integral transcendental Hodge structure decomposes in Lemma 2 on page 61 in \cite{Kulikov} is not the field $\QQ $, as we have have it in case of Fermat sextic, but rather $S$ has a model over a field of positive transcendence degree over the primary subfield.
+It means that if we add the requirement saying that $S$ is sufficiently general, or, equivalently, its minimal field of definition, the sense of Weil, \cite{Weil}, is big enough, in the Nondecomposability Conjecture on page 59 in \cite{Kulikov}, then Kulikov's reduction is still valid.